x

 MedProctor logo

-Visit medproctor.com and select register to start a new account.
-Type in your university issued Dusty email address to get started and follow the directions to register a new account.
+Visit medproctor.com and select Student Registration/Log In.
+From the drop down menu, select Texas A&M International.
+You will be redirected to the TAMIU login page to sign in.
+You must use your university issued Dusty email address to get started, then follow the directions to register for a new account.

 Questions and Support